Greenwashing and Recyclability Claims to Watch Out For

 Marketing Regulations for Green Products

-Governing bodies in the United States and other countries have released guidelines for brands using environmental claims as part of their marketing campaigns.
-These guidelines aim to properly inform consumers about a product’s origin as well as its potential for recyclability and composability.
+Governing bodies in the United States and other countries have released guidelines for brands using environmental claims in their marketing campaigns.
+These guidelines aim to properly inform consumers about a product’s origin and potential for recyclability and composability.

 Marketers can no longer make broad, unsubstantiated claims about their products like just saying ‘green’ or ‘environmentally friendly’.
 They now need to back up those claims with specific attributes and research.
 They also must weigh the environmental trade-offs of using recycled or compostable materials.
-Just because a product is made from recyclable materials doesn’t necessarily mean that it is environmentally friendly – there are many instances where the process of making a product from recycled materials actually has other negative environmental impacts.
+Just because a product is made from recyclable materials doesn’t necessarily mean it is environmentally friendly.
+There are many instances where making a product from recycled materials has other negative environmental impacts.
 For example, many products made from recycled materials require more water consumption and result in higher levels of greenhouse gas emissions.
 Companies can no longer use ‘made from recycled materials’ as a selling point if this is the case.

-There are also now definitions for the various agreed upon definitions for terms that marketers use to promote environmentally friendly products.
+There are also now definitions for the various agreed-upon terms that marketers use to promote environmentally friendly products.
 If the products do not fit these definitions, the terms cannot be used as part of their marketing campaigns.

-For example, in order for a product to be marketed as recyclable, recycling facilities must be readily available to at least 60 percent of the areas where the product is sold.
+For example, for a product to be marketed as recyclable, recycling facilities must be readily available to at least 60 percent of the areas where the product is sold.
 If this isn’t the case, the term ‘recyclable’ must be qualified with a disclaimer, usually something to the effect of, “This item may not be recyclable in your area.”
-For products that are made from recycled material, marketers need to properly identify the percentage of the item that is made from recycled material, and they must provide any other necessary qualifying information about the product.
+For products made from recycled material, marketers need to correctly identify the percentage of the item made from recycled material and provide any other qualifying information about the product.

-These strict definitions are key for helping consumers make informed choices while shopping.
-Companies who do not follow these definitions can also encounter legal problems later on – for example, Walmart settled a case in 2017 for misrepresenting their plastic products to consumers.
+These strict definitions are key to helping consumers make informed choices while shopping.
+Companies that do not follow these definitions can also encounter legal problems later on—for example, Walmart settled a case in 2017 for misrepresenting its plastic products to consumers.

 Neighbourhood Recycling Bins